Marcos Rojo

-Faustino Marcos Alberto Rojo (born 20 March 1990) is an Argentine professional footballer who plays as a defender for Boca Juniors and the Argentina national team.
+Faustino Marcos Alberto Rojo (also spelled Marcos R; born 20 March 1990) is an Argentine professional footballer who plays as a defender for Argentine Primera División club Racing Club de Avellaneda.
+Mainly a centre-back, he can also play as a left-back.

-Rojo began his career at local club Estudiantes de La Plata, where he won the Copa Libertadores in 2009, played in the FIFA Club World Cup Final later that year and won the Primera Division in 2010.
+Rojo began his career at local club Estudiantes, where he won the Copa Libertadores in 2009, played in the FIFA Club World Cup Final later that year and won the Primera División in 2010.
 After a short spell with Spartak Moscow he joined Sporting CP in 2012, and transferred to Manchester United for £16 million two years later.
-He won four trophies with the English club: the FA Cup in 2015-16 and the FA Community Shield, EFL Cup and UEFA Europa League in 2016-17.
+He won four trophies with the English club: the FA Cup in 2015–16 and the FA Community Shield, EFL Cup and UEFA Europa League in 2016–17.
 After falling out of favour at Manchester United, Rojo returned to Estudiantes on loan in January 2020, before making a permanent transfer to Boca Juniors in February 2021.

-Rojo made his first appearance for Argentina in 2011 and has since earned over 60 caps.
+Rojo made his first appearance for Argentina in 2011 and earned 61 caps over eight years.
 He was part of their side which reached the 2014 FIFA World Cup Final.
 He was also a Copa América runner-up in 2015 and 2016 and took part in the 2018 FIFA World Cup.

 Club career

-Estudiantes
+Estudiantes LP

-Rojo grew up in La Plata, Argentina and joined his local side Estudiantes de La Plata at the age of ten.
+Rojo grew up in La Plata, Argentina and joined his local side Estudiantes at the age of ten.

 In 2009, he was promoted to the club's main team, after signing his first professional contract.
 He spent three years with the club, making 43 appearances and scoring three goals for the team.
-He played in the 2009 FIFA Club World Cup Final, coming on for extra time as Estudiantes lost 2–1 to FC Barcelona in Dubai.
+He played in the 2009 FIFA Club World Cup Final, coming on for extra time as Estudiantes lost 2–1 to Barcelona in Dubai.

 During his time at Estudiantes, Rojo won a Copa Libertadores and an Argentine Primera División title.
 The defender spent most matches as a left-back and developed a reputation as a capable attacker, scoring his first goal in a 2–1 defeat against LDU Quito in the 2010 Recopa Sudamericana.